Selfdb-io/selfdb-ios/README.md

-# 🚀 SelfDB Swift SDK
+# 🚀 SelfDB Swift SDK - 🚨🔔 STILL UNDER TESTING 🚨🔔

 A first-class Swift SDK for SelfDB - a self-hosted alternative to Supabase.
 Build powerful iOS, macOS, tvOS, and watchOS applications with real-time features, authentication, database operations, and file storage.